 The fight against child sexual abuse is a priority for the EU.
-The EU strategy for a more effective fight against child sexual abuse sets out a comprehensive response to the growing threat of child sexual abuse both offline and online, by improving prevention, investigation, and assistance to victims.
+The EU strategy for the period 2020-2025 sets out a comprehensive response to the growing threat of child sexual abuse both offline and online, by improving prevention, investigation, and assistance to victims.

 The strategy also sets out initiatives to boost coordination, including a prevention network for practitioners and researchers, examining the possibility to create a European Centre to prevent and counter child sexual abuse, cooperating with industry through the EU Internet Forum and supporting the WePROTECT Global Alliance to End Child Sexual Exploitation Online.

-Legislation - by ensuring that Member States fully implement EU law on combating sexual abuse and exploitation of children (Directive 2011/93).
-In 2019, the Commission was compelled to open infringements procedures against 23 Member States for non-compliance.
-They followed the publication of two reports (see here and here) in 2016 that showed that the Directive had not yet reached its full potential through complete implementation by Member States.
+The strategy will ensure that existing EU rules are fully implemented, particularly Directive on combating sexual abuse and exploitation of children.
+In 2019, the Commission was compelled to open infringements procedures against 23 EU countries for non-compliance with implementing the directive.
+They followed the publication of two reports in 2016, which provided an overview on the progress made and showed that the Directive had not yet reached its full potential through complete implementation by the EU countries

 The Commission will address possible gaps in the current laws, starting with a study to identify the remaining issues, as well as best practices and priority measures to tackle them.